-Safeguarding our reputation is paramount and evolving consumer preferences require strategic solutions.
-To enhance transparency, we disclose our operational and portfolio sustainable activities within our Responsible Investment Report, Stewardship Report, and strategy-level papers (including their Approach to Responsible Investment) are available on our website's literature pages.
+Safequarding our reputation is paramount and evolving consumer preferences require strategic solutions.
+To enhance transparency, we disclose our operational and portfolio sustainable activities within our Responsible Investment Report.
+Stewardship Report, and strategy-level papers (including their Approach to Responsible Investment & ESG) are available on our website's literature pages.
+We have also introduced Responsible Investment Factsheets as a simplified summary of fund-level ESG integration and annual stewardship activity.

-We ensure compliance with existing regulations such as the EU SFDR and will ensure that we comply with the upcoming UK SDR, rigorously monitoring progress through our quarterly Responsible Investment Committee meetings, Compliance and Risk Committee meetings and weekly team meetings.
+We ensure compliance with existing regulations such as the EU SFDR and the UK SDR, rigorously monitoring progress through our guarterly Responsible Investment Committee meetings, Compliance and Risk Committee meetings and weekly team meetings.
 The Compliance team continuously monitors compliance with regulations and reports findings to the Responsible Investment Committee, the Monthly Management Committee and the Compliance Committee, as well as external parties where required.
 This enhances oversight of material issues to reduce any potential reputational risks of non-compliance.